Strong degenerate constraining in Lagrangian dynamics: Preliminaries on weak convergence

 Define the \textit{Sobolev space} $W^{1,p}(I)$ as the linear subspace of $L^{p}(I)$ whose elements have weak derivative in $L^{p}(I)$ and Sobolev norm

 In the case where $p=2$, the Sobolev space is denoted by $H^{1}(I)$ and the norm is induced by the inner product

 \begin{prop} The Sobolev space $W^{1,p}(I)$ is identified with a closed linear subspace of $L^{p}(I)\times L^{p}(I)$ with the strong topology under the map $x\mapsto (x,\dot{x})$.
-In particular, it is a Banach space. \end{prop} \dem It is clear that the image of the map is a linear subspace.
-It rest to show the other assertion.
+In particular, it is a Banach space. \end{prop} \begin{proof} It is clear that the image of the map is a linear subspace.
+It rests to show the other assertion.

 Consider an accumulation point $(x,y)$ of the image of the map.
 The product space is a metric space, in particular first countable hence there is a sequence $(x_n)$ in $W^{1,p}(I)$ such that $x_n\to x$ and $\dot{x}_n\to y$ as $n\to +\infty$ strongly in $L^{p}(I)$.
 Then,